learning-zone/angular-basics/README.md

 The `Renderer` is a class that is a partial abstraction over the DOM.
 Using the `Renderer` for manipulating the DOM does not break server-side rendering or Web Workers (where direct access to the DOM would break).

 `ElementRef` is a class that can hold a reference to a DOM element.
-This is again an abstraction to not break in environments where the browsers DOM isn't actually available.
+This is again an abstraction to not break in environments where the browsers DOM is not actually available.

 There are other ways to acquire an `ElementRef` instance like `@ViewChild()`, `@ViewChildren()`, `@ContentChild()`, `@ContentChildren()`.
 In this case `ElementRef` is a reference to the matching element(s) in the template or children.